Why You Need to Optimize the Conversion Factor

 In this article, we will focus mainly on the second step – how to get more leads.
 To achieve this goal, conversion optimization should be implemented.
-If you have been dealing with internet marketing for several years and you are looking for good examples and practices how to optimize your conversion rate keep reading because this article is full of many practical and useful advice.
+If you have been dealing with internet marketing for several years and you are looking for good examples and practices on how to optimize your conversion rate keep reading because this article is full of many practical and useful pieces of advice.

 By optimizing the conversion on your website, you will meet many definitions and concepts associated with internet marketing.
-But, before going further, you need to understand what does CR and CRO mean.
-Conversion Rate is a percentage of visitors from a website that was converted into customers.
+But, before going further, you need to understand what CR and CRO mean.
+Conversion Rate is the percentage of visitors from a website that was converted into customers.
 The higher the conversion, the better.